KunakornT/senior-project/README.txt

 This is my senior project

-First install git and clone senior-project repository from kunakornT/senior-project
+First install git and clone senior-project-application repository from kunakornT/senior-project-application